-If your old car spent it's life in a colder climate where salt is used on wintry roads, it may have body and frame rot.
-The only proper way to inspect and repair upper frame rot is by removing the body from the frame.
+If your old car spent it's life in a colder climate where salt is used on wintry roads, it may have major body and/or frame rot.
+The only proper way to inspect and repair frame rot is by removing the body from the frame.

 With few exceptions, car bodies are attached to frames with rubber bushings.
-After 20-30 years, these bushings become weak and brittle and break apart.
+After 30 or 40 years, they become weak and brittle and break apart.
 Not only will this invite squeaks and rattles, the car may sag in spots.
 A prospective buyer can detect worn body mounts by simply peering under the car.

-Cosmetic repairs are not mechanical or operational repairs, but defects that are visual, such as rust, chips and dings, paint scratches, or a cracked windshield.
+Cosmetic repairs are ones that are visual, such as rust, chips and dings, paint scratches, or cracked glass.
 A cosmetic restoration is one in which bodywork and paint is needed.

-An old weathered car that has been outside for decades may need major cosmetic repairs, and the repair costs could be higher than what the car will be worth when done.
+An old weathered car that has been outside for decades may need major sheet metal repair, and the repair costs may be higher than what the car will be worth when done.

 Should I Restore An Old Car Myself?